VictoriaMetrics/VictoriaMetrics/README.md

   -streamAggr.config string
      Optional path to file with stream aggregation config.
 See https://docs.victoriametrics.com/stream-aggregation.html .
 See also -streamAggr.keepInput, -streamAggr.dropInput and -streamAggr.dedupInterval
   -streamAggr.dedupInterval duration
      Input samples are de-duplicated with this interval before optional aggregation with -streamAggr.config .
-See also -dedup.minScrapeInterval and https://docs.victoriametrics.com/stream-aggregation.html#deduplication
+See also -streamAggr.dropInputLabels and -dedup.minScrapeInterval and https://docs.victoriametrics.com/stream-aggregation.html#deduplication
   -streamAggr.dropInput
      Whether to drop all the input samples after the aggregation with -streamAggr.config.
 By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
 See also -streamAggr.keepInput and https://docs.victoriametrics.com/stream-aggregation.html
+  -streamAggr.dropInputLabels array
+     An optional list of labels to drop from samples before stream de-duplication and aggregation .
+See https://docs.victoriametrics.com/stream-aggregation.html#dropping-unneeded-labels
+     Supports an array of values separated by comma or specified via multiple flags.
+     Value can contain comma inside single-quoted or double-quoted string, {}, [] and () braces.
   -streamAggr.keepInput
      Whether to keep all the input samples after the aggregation with -streamAggr.config.
 By default, only aggregated samples are dropped, while the remaining samples are stored in the database.
 See also -streamAggr.dropInput and https://docs.victoriametrics.com/stream-aggregation.html
   -tls array